jennceng/sinatra_clinic_destinations/README.md

 ```

 * just as Ruby methods only have one return value, and once returned jumps out of the method even if there are more lines of code in the block, Sinatra can only have one return, for example redirecting to a different route
+* if the situation calls for it you can use conditionals to redirect / render things based on conditions

 ```ruby
 # the pry after the redirect will never be hit because the redirect will cause an exit of the block / method